steve-crouch/dirac-job-scheduling/_episodes/02-job-management.md

 - The `T`otal number of nodes

 The `NODELIST` is a summary of those nodes in a particular queue.

+In this particular instance, we can see that 2 nodes are idle in the `devel` queue, so if that queue fits our needs (and we have access to it) we may decide to submit to that.

 ### Specifying Job Resource Requirements